FAQs

 How long do osteopathic appointments usually last?

-In general, the first treatment lasts about 45 minutes, and subsequent treatments around half an hour.
+In general, the first treatment lasts about 45-60 minutes, and subsequent treatments around 45 minutes.
 Your first appointment is usually slightly longer to allow for a full case history to be taken.

 Can I see an osteopath through the NHS?